• Skip to primary navigation

 How do you keep fresh herbs fresh?

 I keep my herbs fresh by keeping them in their planter as long as possible.
 I snip off herbs as I need them.
-If you keep your herbs in the window as I do, you will need to water them often.
+If you keep your herbs in the window as I do, you must water them often.
 I need to water my fresh herbs every other day because our kitchen bay window gets direct sunlight.

 How do you store fresh herbs?